2023 Denver Broncos season: Week 17: vs. Los Angeles Chargers

 Each placekicker exchanged field goals—a 32-yarder by the Broncos' Wil Lutz in the first quarter, followed in the second quarter by a 36-yarder by the Chargers' Cameron Dicker.
 Broncos' backup quarter Jarrett Stidham, playing in place of the benched Russell Wilson, connected on a 54-yard pass to wide receiver Lil'Jordan Humphrey for the game's only touchdown.
 Lutz added a 43-yard field goal just after the two-minute warning, but missed wide-right on a 48-yard attempt in the final seconds of the first half, for a 13–3 Broncos' halftime lead.
 A 50-yard field goal by Dicker was the only scoring play of the third quarter, and Lutz countered with a 20-yarder early in the fourth quarter.
 A 52-yard field goal by Dicker narrowed the Broncos' lead to 13–6 with only 1:21 remaining in the game.
 The Chargers' onside kick attempt was unsuccessful, sealing the Broncos' win, and their first season sweep of the Chargers since 2019.
-However, the Broncos were eliminated from postseason contention after the Pittsburgh Steelers, and Kansas City Chiefs both won their respective games which extends their playoff drought to eight seasons dating to 2016.
+However, the Broncos were eliminated from postseason contention after the Pittsburgh Steelers and Kansas City Chiefs both won their respective games, which extended their playoff drought to eight seasons dating back to 2016.